 Use references!
 References provide grounding to the real world and show that your solution isn’t just based on assumptions.
 For example, you could use the paper by Light et al. found on the challenge brief page to support discussion of design goals.
 Whenever you use someone else’s work, you should include a reference.

 It is a good idea to start working on your paper early.
 Don’t leave it to the last hour!
 Start early, and fill in content as you go along using the structure below.

 The structure of your paper might look something like this:

-Make sure your title is not too generic, for example don’t make it simply “Designing for the socially isolated”.
+Make sure your title is not too generic, for example don’t make it simply “Designing for sharing with others”.
 If your solution is a specific application with a name, it’s a good idea to include the name in the title and then specify what it does.

-Briefly introduce the challenge problem (you can repeat some of the key messages from the challenge brief), including any additional background research you might have done (most of your references will go here) and the specific situation of use that you are addressing (briefly).
+Briefly introduce the challenge problem, including any additional background research you might have done and the specific situation of use that you are addressing.

 Outline your method/approach to the challenge.
 Try to have at least one reference justifying the approach you took.
-Show us how you did this – but it’s fine to include some text as well.
+Remember that you must not gather primary data as part of your methods.

-This will be the bulk of your pictures.
-Show us your solution, demonstrate or tell us why it will be effective, how people will use it, etc. Any results from usability/prototype testing goes here.
-You should focus on showing us what happened through both pictures and discussion.
+Show us your solution, demonstrate or tell us why it will be effective, how people will use it, etc. You should focus on showing us what happened through both pictures and discussion.

 It’s a good idea to look at examples of how other papers are written.
-In particular we recommend you to take a look at some of the OzCHI Student Design Challenge papers from previous years, like this, this and this – but note that we are using a different submission template this year.
-(You need to be within a university network to access the PDF versions of those papers, assuming your university has a subscription for the ACM Digital Library.)
+In particular we recommend you to take a look at some of the OzCHI Student Design Challenge papers from previous years.